 The Metropolitan Transportation Commission (MTC) is the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area.
 MTC is the federally designated Metropolitan Planning Organization and the state designated Regional Transportation Planning Agency for the region.
 MTC is responsible for preparing and updating a long-range regional transportation plan every four years that identifies the strategies and investments needed to maintain, manage and improve the region’s transportation network.

 The Association of Bay Area Governments (ABAG) serves as the Council of Governments for the region.
 As required by state law, ABAG updates the Regional Housing Need Allocation (RHNA) every eight years, allocates specific housing targets to individual cities and counties, and develops the regional forecast of jobs, population and housing.
-MTC and ABAG are currently in the process of merging their staffs to more effectively and efficiently develop an integrated long-range transportation and land use plan.
+MTC and ABAG recently consolidated their staffs to more effectively and efficiently develop an integrated long-range transportation and land use plan.

 Plan Bay Area 2040 provides a roadmap for accommodating projected household and employment growth in the nine-county Bay Area by 2040 as well as a transportation investment strategy for the region.
 Plan Bay Area 2040 details how the Bay Area can make progress toward the region’s long-range transportation and land use goals.